-Step One – Understanding the Circular Economy
+Step One – Circular Systems Thinking

 The circular economy’s early beginnings are deeply rooted in ecological and environmental economics and industrial ecology.
 For more than 20 years, scholars such as Kenneth Boulding, David W. Pearce, R. Kerry Turner, Walter Stahel, the architect William McDonough and chemist Dr Michael Braungart all significantly contributed in varying degrees to shaping the circular economy as we know it today.

 Prior to the Industrial Revolution, which began in Britain around 1760, manufacturing was often done in people’s homes, using hand tools or basic machines.
 Industrialization marked a shift to powered, special-purpose machinery, factories and mass production.
 The iron and textile industries, along with the development of the steam engine, played central roles in the Industrial Revolution, which also saw improved systems of transportation, communication and banking.

 While industrialization brought about an increased volume and variety of manufactured goods and an improved standard of living for some, it also resulted in often grim employment and living conditions for the poor and working classes¹.

 This shift in the modes of production is called the linear economic model (take natural resource, make products, then waste) and not only will planet earth, eventually, run out of natural raw materials to extract and manufacture into consumer products we are also being overwhelmed by waste.
 This is how the circular economy grew into a coherent set of guidelines for resource management.